adamharrison/liquid-cpp/README.md

 * Small footprint.
 Aiming for under 5K SLOC, with full standard Liquid as part of the core library.
 * Fully featured `extern "C"` interface for easy linking to most scripting languages.
 OOB bindings for both Ruby and Perl will be provided, that will act as drop-in replacements for `Liquid` and `WWW::Shopify::Liquid`.
 * Significant speedup over ruby-based liquid.
 (Need to do benchmarks; but at first glance seems like a minimum of a 6-fold speedup over regular Liquid)
+* Fully compatible with both `Liquid`, Shopify's ruby gem, and `WWW::Shopify::Liquid`, the perl implementation.
+The only thing we're missing is optimizer, or AST walk capabilities.

 ### Partial